2023–24 Swindon Town F.C. season

 The 2023–24 season is the 145th season in the history of Swindon Town and their third consecutive season in League Two.
 The club are participating in League Two, the FA Cup, the EFL Cup, and the EFL Trophy.

+Manager Michael Flynn left the club on 15 January 2024, with coach Gavin Gunning becoming manager on an interim basis.
+Gunning remained head coach until the end of the season.